threeday0905/perrier/README.md

         }
     });

-    config.merge('base.json'); // base.json will be resolved to __dirame/config/base.json
+    config.merge('base.json'); // base.json will be converted to "__dirame/config/base.json""
     console.log(config); // { server: 'development' }

 init method, you can also call ` var Perrier = require('perrier'); new Perrier();`